Traumatic Brain Injury

 - Failed or erroneous diagnosis or treatment

-Work-related accidents, particularly those that occur on construction sites or other hazardous premises, can cause a brain injury.
-Brain injuries often occur when an employee slips and injures his or her head or is struck by an object.
+Work-related accidents, particularly those that occur on construction sites or other hazardous locations, frequently cause brain injuries.
+TBIs may occur when an employee slips and injures themselves or is struck by an object.

 Types of Brain Injuries